juhasev/sample-ninja-help/edit-project-links-entry-link.md

 Having session ID available is useful as some survey platforms/exchanges require session ID for deduplication purposes.
 You may have previously combined project ID + panelist ID to make a unique session key.
 Now, you can simply use the session ID without doing this.

 All manually created projects and redirect exit links now include session ID by default!
 Sample Ninja will append the "session" parameter to the survey URL and you then capture the value in your survey tool.
-When the panelist completes the survey, you will then append the session ID to the exit URL to Sample Ninja along with the status code (i.e. completes, profile, quota etc.).
+When the panelist completes the survey, you will append the session ID to the exit URL to Sample Ninja along with the status code (i.e. completes, profile, quota etc.).

 > Remember to upgrade your project links as soon as possible!
 Session ID will become mandatory at a later date.

-> API projects must be modified in order to take advantage of this new feature.
-Please contact support@sampleninja.io for details.
+> API projects must be modified to take advantage of this new feature.
+Please get in touch with support@sampleninja.io for details.

 ## Signing and security
 Signing should always be used if the target platform supports it, as this prevents URL tampering. **Sample Ninja** supports the following algorithms: